SpiralV/P4/README.md

 ### PM

 Made significant progress with some quirky holdups, such as windows encoding gitignores, and I'm feeling really comfortable with Unity now, I still am just finishing the tutorial game just to get comprehensive understanding so I can get out the game.
 I plan to finish the Unity tutorial video to understand a few other concepts this evening.
 I am very confident I can get a game created in the time I have left, Unity makes it about 100x easier than raw scripting, I'm feeling good!

+---

+## Tuesday

+### AM

+Need ball asset, edge asset, multiple colored balls, Different ball for player, Background something, title screen, sfx, bgm(opt) <br />
+Still want to finish the Unity tutorials but I am running out of time so I'm going to see how far I can get without my missing pieces of knowledge